Spiritually Cleansing A Location (Domestic Hoodoo Folk Magic)

 For your house or business location to be a sacred space, you must understand that you have an ongoing duty to discern and pray for the protection of the home, family, and business.

 • Pray unceasingly.
-It's nearly impossible to be in a continual state of prayer that is conscious and practical.
+It's nearly impossible to be in a conscious and practical continual state of prayer.
 Just maintain sensitive communion with God and your guides.
 You can trust your indwelling guides to signal when physical, emotional, mental, astral, and spiritual danger is imminent.

 • Exercise authority.
 Decide to overcome your hesitation about exercising ownership in your home or business.
 I know this is easier to say than done, but don't be afraid of the spirits and entities that cause harm and discord in your place.
 The most minor initiative here may result in warding off them completely.

 • Discern and deal with negative influences.
-Be cautious about inviting strangers into your home: parents should be careful who enters the door.
-Similar to an online community such as this, real-life trolls in the outside world spread negativity and drain your energies.
+Be cautious about inviting strangers into your home: Parents should be careful who enters the door.
+Like an online community such as this, real-life trolls in the outside world spread negativity and drain your energies.

 • Confront negative values.
-Talk to children and other family members or staff about their undesirable traits, attitude, and behavior.
-Don't terrify them, but ensure they're informed when they need to be.
+Talk to children and other family members or staff about their undesirable traits, attitudes, and behavior.
+Don't terrify them, but ensure they're informed when needed.
 Fathers must define values and exercise wise authority when children or other family members violate some values or house standards.
 The same applies to business for bosses and employees.
 Improper attitudes such as disrespect and deceit must be recognized and dealt with.
 A spiritual lifestyle in the home or business can protect everyone.

 • Resolve tensions.
 Deal with attitudes of resentment, anger, hatred, bitterness, and unforgiveness before the nasties and parasitic spirits get an opportunity to deal with you.
-How often, after an argument, have you tried to settle into peaceful sleep without mending the rift with your colleague, mate, parent, or friend?
+After an argument, how often have you tried to sleep peacefully without mending the rift with your colleague, mate, parent, or friend?
 Even if you think yourself free of guilt, you still may need to go to the other party and talk it out.
 Being convinced you are 'right' and others are 'wrong' doesn't produce any good.
-To live in harmony, you should have to reconcile conflicts with truthfulness and unconditional love.
-Whenever this is not done, consequences ensue a lack of peace in the home or business, stress on the mind and body, and an open crack for potential attachment.
+To live in harmony, you should reconcile conflicts with truthfulness and unconditional love.
+Whenever this is not done, consequences ensue, such as a lack of peace in the home or business, stress on the mind and body, and an open crack for potential attachment.

 • Deal with isolated psychic or spiritual attacks.
 If you are sensitive enough, you may discern an arrow from someone with ill intentions slipped into your home, family life, work, or business.
 Ask your spirit guides, guardians, and such to give you more discernment about it.
 You may be experiencing a barrage of fear during nighttime, heavy discouragement, or intensive strife.
 Learn to deal with these events quickly and decisively.
 Your tardiness in responding will keep you in the fog longer than you need.